-You also generally have access to other gameplay elements: other ways to move about the game world (eg. swimming, flying, riding, driving, climbing, etc.), crafting (finding materials through exploration and turning them into new inventory items like weapons or armor), solving puzzles (logic puzzles, physics puzzles), solving mysteries or crimes (where you don't necessarily have to fight someone at the end to beat the quest), forming relationships with NPCs (getting married, joining factions and guilds, hiring retainers or attracting companions), and engaging in other non-combat activities (eg. buying and decorating homes, hunting, fishing and farming, owning a business, buying and selling items, etc.)
+You also generally have access to other gameplay elements, such as other ways to move about the game world (e.g., swimming, flying, riding, driving, climbing), crafting (finding materials through exploration and turning them into new inventory items like weapons or armor), solving puzzles (logic puzzles, physics puzzles), solving mysteries or crimes (where you don't necessarily have to fight someone at the end to beat the quest), forming relationships with NPCs (getting married, joining factions and guilds, or hiring retainers or attracting companions), and engaging in other non-combat activities (e.g., buying and decorating homes, hunting, fishing and farming, owning a business, buying and selling items).

 Generally speaking, the more gameplay options a game gives you, the easier it is to immerse yourself in the world and role-play.

-Character progression can take on a variety of forms, typically, RPGs allow the player to view their character's attributes, things like strength, intelligence, agility, health (or 'hit points'), mana (or 'magic points'), etc. They also generally allow you to control things like skill progression, either by allowing you to use any skill and progress by using it, or by providing you with a set of skills bundled in a class and then allowing you to choose how you develop certain perk trees within that class.
-The number of different variations in game design here is tremendous, so you are likely to see a wide variety in how character progression is implemented.
-No two games--even from the same developer in the same series--are likely to be exactly the same.
+Character progression can take on a variety of forms, typically, RPGs allow the player to view their character's attributes, things like strength, intelligence, agility, health ('Hit Points'), mana ('Magic Points'), etc. They also generally allow you to control things like skill progression, either by allowing you to use any skill and progress by using it or by providing you with a set of skills bundled in a class and then allowing you to choose how you develop certain perk trees within that class.
+The variations of game design are tremendous, so you are likely to see many ways that character progression is implemented.
+No two games—even from the same developer in the same series—are likely to be exactly the same.

 7. Party Mechanics

-Party mechanics are one of those things that are so common to RPGs that I would be remiss not to mention them.
+Party mechanics are so common in RPGs that I would be remiss not to mention them.
 At the same time, they are one of those elements frequently neglected by many very good RPGs, so while they are common, they are by no means essential.

 Having access to a number of different characters can both help and hinder immersion.
-On the one hand, being able to customize your party is great for immersion: it allows you to build a team of characters that have a reason for being together and that complement one another.
-On the other hand, you won't feel as attached to any one character as you will if you only have direct control over one.
+On the one hand, being able to customize your party allows you to build a team of characters that have a reason for being together and complement one another.
+On the other hand, you won't feel as attached to any one character as you would if you only have direct control over one.
 Like customizable characters, this is an area where equally effective RPGs may be entirely lacking or overflowing with potential.

 8. User Interface Tools

-In order to manage character progression, track quest progress, and locate yourself in the game world, most RPGs provide the player with a number of tools or widgets.
-The most common tools are the character sheet, the inventory menu, the quest journal, and maps.
+In order to manage character progression, track quests, and locate yourself in the game world, most RPGs provide the player with a number of tools.
+Here are the most common tools:

 The character sheet allows the player to track their character's progress as they advance in level, allocate attribute or skill points or assign new skills, perks or spells when they level up, view their standing with various factions, view the number of enemies they've killed or the number of places they've visited, etc.

 Maps come in a variety of forms.
 They may be complete geographical representations that start out with only a few marked locations (major towns or cities), blank voids that must be filled in through exploration, or something in between.
-There may be various levels of maps (world maps, local maps), they may be editable by the player, and a mini-map may be provided which shows up on the HUD while the player is playing.
+There may be several maps that vary in detail (world maps, local maps), they may be editable by the player, and a mini-map may be provided which shows up on the HUD while the player is playing.

 In order to simplify gameplay, many RPGs also offer in-game icons to indicate which NPCs the player should talk to, which direction they should travel, and which items are worthy of inspection.
-These are generally called map markers or quest markers or icons.
+These are generally called map markers, quest markers, or icons.

 Although a game's interface is primarily responsible for making game content accessible to the player, rather than providing that content itself, many RPGs are made or broken based on the quality of these tools.